OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 What is AI hallucination?
 It is when the AI thinks something is right, but it is wrong.
 This can be dangerous for users who rely on ChatGPT.
 You have to double-check and keep a critical eye on the response.

+> If you find an answer is unrelated, please provide that feedback by using the "Thumbs Down" button

 ### ChatGPT & Math

 ChatGPT has no mathematical capabilities, but it can give a close estimation with a language approach only.
 That's because its training data included a lot of math text.
 If you plan to use ChatGPT for math problems, include "Let's think step by step" in your prompt.
 This allows it to provide itself context and give you a more accurate response.